Kn99HN/CS-Explorer/formal-verification/RSD-Lec8.md

 -> Send[1, !2 | 3, !4, !1 | 2, !1 | !3 | 4] to SAT solver
 -> SAT solver detecs unsat

+- SAT solver handles all propositional reasoning
+- Theory solvers only need to reason about conjunction of literals